comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 ----

-### Alternative Manual Installation Method based on Kobo Start Menu:
+### Deprecated Alternative Manual Installation Method based on Kobo Start Menu:
+- KSM is in maintenance mode.
+Only go this route if you *absolutely* know what you're doing.
 - Install [**Kobo Start Menu**](https://www.mobileread.com/forums/showthread.php?t=293804).
 - Download the latest [release](https://github.com/koreader/koreader/releases) of KOReader.
 ***This assumes that KSM actually supports your device, which may not be a given for recent devices, check the current KSM post first!***